 Less dense and less saline waters from the Black Sea flow on the surface of the Bosporus Strait to the Sea of Marmara.

-Since the waters coming from the Sea of Marmara is more saline and denser, its inflow to the Black Sea takes place under the strait.
+Since the waters coming from the Sea of Marmara are more saline and denser, its inflow to the Black Sea takes place under the strait.

 Due to this phenomenon, scientists discovered the presence of undersea currents along the bottom of the “Hospitable Sea”.